Amgen Inc. (NASDAQ:AMGN) Shares Sold by Gerber Kawasaki Wealth & Investment Management

-Gerber Kawasaki Wealth & Investment Management cut its position in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) by 6.4% during the 4th quarter, according to the company in its most recent filing with the SEC.
-The firm owned 2,769 shares of the medical research company’s stock after selling 190 shares during the quarter.
-Gerber Kawasaki Wealth & Investment Management’s holdings in Amgen were worth $727,000 as of its most recent filing with the SEC.
+Gerber Kawasaki Wealth & Investment Management lessened its holdings in Amgen Inc. (NASDAQ:AMGN – Get Rating) by 6.4% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,769 shares of the medical research company’s stock after selling 190 shares during the period.
+Gerber Kawasaki Wealth & Investment Management’s holdings in Amgen were worth $727,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of AMGN.
-Edmp Inc. boosted its stake in shares of Amgen by 25,517.5% during the 4th quarter.
-Edmp Inc. now owns 4,540,446 shares of the medical research company’s stock worth $17,288,000 after acquiring an additional 4,522,722 shares in the last quarter.
-Vanguard Group Inc. boosted its stake in shares of Amgen by 2.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 47,459,511 shares of the medical research company’s stock worth $10,697,373,000 after acquiring an additional 1,310,894 shares in the last quarter.
-Arrowstreet Capital Limited Partnership boosted its stake in shares of Amgen by 164.9% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 1,337,970 shares of the medical research company’s stock worth $323,548,000 after acquiring an additional 832,885 shares in the last quarter.
-Capital Wealth Planning LLC boosted its stake in shares of Amgen by 26,465.1% during the 4th quarter.
-Capital Wealth Planning LLC now owns 806,251 shares of the medical research company’s stock worth $211,754,000 after acquiring an additional 803,216 shares in the last quarter.
-Finally, Robeco Institutional Asset Management B.V. boosted its stake in shares of Amgen by 84.5% during the 3rd quarter.
-Robeco Institutional Asset Management B.V. now owns 1,201,655 shares of the medical research company’s stock worth $270,853,000 after acquiring an additional 550,439 shares in the last quarter.
-75.53% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also modified their holdings of AMGN.
+Leelyn Smith LLC boosted its position in Amgen by 80.3% during the third quarter.
+Leelyn Smith LLC now owns 110 shares of the medical research company’s stock valued at $25,000 after purchasing an additional 49 shares during the last quarter.
+Glassy Mountain Advisors Inc. acquired a new stake in Amgen during the fourth quarter valued at $26,000.
+Legacy Bridge LLC boosted its position in Amgen by 930.0% during the fourth quarter.
+Legacy Bridge LLC now owns 103 shares of the medical research company’s stock valued at $27,000 after purchasing an additional 93 shares during the last quarter.
+RFP Financial Group LLC acquired a new stake in Amgen during the fourth quarter valued at $33,000.
+Finally, Lumature Wealth Partners LLC boosted its position in Amgen by 51.1% during the first quarter.
+Lumature Wealth Partners LLC now owns 142 shares of the medical research company’s stock valued at $34,000 after purchasing an additional 48 shares during the last quarter.
+Institutional investors and hedge funds own 75.53% of the company’s stock.

-Several equities research analysts have recently weighed in on the company.
-StockNews.com raised Amgen from a “buy” rating to a “strong-buy” rating in a research note on Friday, April 28th.
-Argus reduced their price objective on Amgen from $300.00 to $270.00 in a research note on Monday, February 6th.
-Oppenheimer decreased their target price on Amgen from $292.00 to $290.00 and set an “outperform” rating for the company in a research report on Monday, April 24th.
+Several analysts have recently issued reports on AMGN shares.
+Royal Bank of Canada decreased their price target on Amgen from $268.00 to $258.00 and set a “sector perform” rating for the company in a research note on Wednesday, February 1st.
+Mizuho upped their target price on Amgen from $208.00 to $214.00 in a research report on Wednesday.
 Credit Suisse Group decreased their target price on Amgen from $240.00 to $220.00 and set an “underperform” rating for the company in a research report on Wednesday, February 1st.
-Finally, SVB Leerink decreased their target price on Amgen from $282.00 to $267.00 and set a “market perform” rating for the company in a research report on Thursday, February 2nd.
-Four research analysts have rated the stock with a sell rating, three have assigned a hold rating, six have given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, Amgen has an average rating of “Hold” and a consensus price target of $250.94.
+Wells Fargo & Company raised Amgen from an “equal weight” rating to an “overweight” rating and decreased their target price for the stock from $275.00 to $265.00 in a research report on Monday, March 13th.
+Finally, Argus decreased their target price on Amgen from $300.00 to $270.00 in a research report on Monday, February 6th.
+Four analysts have rated the stock with a sell rating, three have issued a hold rating, six have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, Amgen presently has a consensus rating of “Hold” and a consensus target price of $250.94.

 Amgen Stock Up 2.0 %

-Amgen (NASDAQ:AMGN – Get Rating) last announced its earnings results on Thursday, April 27th.
-The medical research company reported $3.98 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.84 by $0.14.
-The firm had revenue of $6.11 billion during the quarter, compared to analysts’ expectations of $6.18 billion.
+Amgen (NASDAQ:AMGN – Get Rating) last released its quarterly earnings data on Thursday, April 27th.
+The medical research company reported $3.98 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.84 by $0.14.
 Amgen had a return on equity of 248.47% and a net margin of 30.23%.
-The company’s revenue was down 2.1% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $4.25 earnings per share.
-Equities analysts expect that Amgen Inc. will post 18.14 earnings per share for the current year.
+The firm had revenue of $6.11 billion during the quarter, compared to analyst estimates of $6.18 billion.
+During the same period in the prior year, the company posted $4.25 earnings per share.
+The business’s revenue for the quarter was down 2.1% compared to the same quarter last year.
+Analysts predict that Amgen Inc. will post 18.14 earnings per share for the current year.

 Amgen Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 8th.
-Shareholders of record on Thursday, May 18th will be given a dividend of $2.13 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 8th.
+Shareholders of record on Thursday, May 18th will be paid a dividend of $2.13 per share.
 The ex-dividend date of this dividend is Wednesday, May 17th.
-This represents a $8.52 dividend on an annualized basis and a yield of 3.60%.
-Amgen’s payout ratio is currently 57.92%.
+This represents a $8.52 annualized dividend and a yield of 3.60%.
+Amgen’s dividend payout ratio is currently 57.92%.

 Amgen, Inc is a biotechnology company, which engages in the discovery, development, manufacture, and marketing of human therapeutics.
 It operates through Human Therapeutics segment.
 The company was founded by William K. Bowes, Jr., Franklin Pitcher Johnson, Jr., George B. Rathmann, and Joseph Rubinfeld on April 8, 1980 and is headquartered in Thousand Oaks, CA.